Datseris/Datseris.github.io/_pages/software.md

 ### MIDI.jl

-Software for reading and writting MIDI data with Julia.
+Software for reading and writing MIDI data with Julia.
 Also offers specialized structures for music notes.